neurologic/Neurophysiology-Lab/modules/human-bci-music/Lab-Manual_human-bci-music.md

 # Lab Manual

+You will complete all of the Analysis and Responses for today with your partner during class as you work through the experiments.

 ## Software Setup

 The output of the differential amplifiers are being sampled and digitized by the Nidaq ADC.
 Bonsai is set up to observe the Nidaq ADC output so that you can visualize and record these signals.
 The sampling rate is 30000 and the number of channels will depend on which experiment you are doing.